pokt-network/poktroll/docusaurus/docs/operate/configs/supplier_staking_config.md

 owner_address: <address>
 ```

-The `owner_address` is the address of the account that owns the funds used to stake
+The `owner_address` is the address of the account that owns the `Supplier`s staked
-the `Supplier`.
-These funds will be returned to this account when the `Supplier`
+funds which will be returned to this account when the `Supplier` unstakes and finishes
-unstakes.
+unbonding.

 For custodial staking, the `owner_address` is the same as the `operator_address`.

 For non-custodial staking, the `owner_address` must be different from the `operator_address`.
 This address can only be used to stake a new `Supplier` or unstake an existing one.

+The `owner_address` can only be changed with a stake message signed by the owner
+account corresponding to the `operator_address` of the `Supplier`.

-The `owner_address` cannot be changed once the `Supplier` is staked.
-If the `Supplier`
+The owner account can also be used to unstake the `Supplier` and receive the staked
-wants to change the `owner_address`, it must unstake and restake with the new owner address.
+`upokt` back.

 :::note